jgdigitaljedi/video-game-db-supplemental-data/readme.md

 Before deciding to end support for TheGames DB, I had collected 7812 data points and TheGames DB was missing 1106 or 14% of those results.

+Also, note that a majority of the games missing data are Japanese.
+There seems to be more Japanese games missing from the APIs and the names are sometimes difficult to search as Giantbomb doesn't do well with special characters and I often find conflicting info about game titles from Japan.

 Out of 15366 data points collected so far, the APIs are missing data the following number of items:

 - Missing from all APIs: 1474 (10%)